-When news stories break about the moral failure of yet another Christian leader (like Ravi Zacharias or Carl Lentz), it is shocking to some, sad to others, and paints an incongruous picture to the watching world of what it should look like to follow Jesus and lead His Church.
+When news stories break about recent Christian leaders who have fallen to moral failure (like Ravi Zacharias or Carl Lentz), it is shocking to some, sad to others, and paints an incongruous picture to the watching world of what it should look like to follow Jesus and lead His Church.

 I don't fall into the shocked camp anymore.
 I've been working in full-time ministry to sexually broken people for nearly 20 years.
 I've heard it all, even from pastors and church leaders.